 - A. Sergeant: To be qualified to receive promotional consideration for the rank of Sergeant, a Police Officer must have at least five (5) years of service as a full-time Police Officer at the time the posting period is closed.
-At least three (3) of the five (5) years of service must be in a patrol assignment with the Gahanna Division of Police.
-Members assigned to the Detective Subdivision as of January 1, 2019 must have at least thirty (30) months of service in a patrol assignment to be qualified to receive promotional consideration for the rank of sergeant. - B. Lieutenant: To be qualified to receive promotional consideration for the rank of Lieutenant, a Sergeant must have at least one (1) year of service as a Sergeant in the Gahanna Division of Police at the time the posting period is closed. - 14.5.
+At least five (5) years of service must be in a patrol assignment with the Gahanna Division of Police. - B. Lieutenant: To be qualified to receive promotional consideration for the rank of Lieutenant, a Sergeant must have at least one (1) year of service as a Sergeant in the Gahanna Division of Police at the time the posting period is closed.

+14.5.
 Promotional Examination Components.
-All qualified applicants under 14.4 shall be entitled to participate in the promotional examination process The Human Resources Department

-("HRD") shall administer and conduct the promotional examination components.
+All qualified applicants under 14.4 shall be entitled to participate in the promotional examination process The Human Resources Department ("HRD") shall administer and conduct the promotional examination components.
 The sergeant promotion examination will consist of a written examination, assessment center and oral board.
 The lieutenant promotion examination will consist of an assessment center and oral board.

-- 14.6.
+14.6.
 Assessment Center.
 The Assessment Center process will be conducted by members of the Advisory Services Division of the Ohio Association of Chiefs of Police, or an alternative mutually-agreed upon Assessment Company.
-The Chief of Police, or designee, will act as the coordinator on behalf of the City to arrange for the assessment process.
-Provided there is an available pool of assessors, no assessor shall serve on any panel where he or she has previously served as an assessor of any candidate subject to assessment. - 14.7.
+The Department of Human Resources, or designee, will act as the coordinator on behalf of the City to arrange for the assessment process.
+Provided there is an available pool of assessors, no assessor shall serve on any panel where he or she has previously served as an assessor of any candidate subject to assessment.

+14.7.
 Oral Board Component.
 All candidates who participate in an Assessment Center, shall proceed to the oral board which shall be completed within thirty (30) days of such certification.
 The oral board shall interview all such candidates.